liferay/lexicon-site/src/pages/docs/Templates/datasetTemplate.md

 <div class="page-description">{$page.description}</div>

 ### Layout

-This template counts with several patterns listed as follows that can be directly mapped with the image.
+This template works with several patterns, listed below, that can be directly mapped with the image:

 1. Management toolbar
 2. Breadcrumb (When further than first level)